Low back pain

 - Do any of your family suffer from back problems?

-Your physiotherapist will also make sure you aren’t experiencing any other symptoms which may indicate another more urgent cause of the pain.
+Your private physiotherapist will also make sure you aren’t experiencing any other symptoms which may indicate another more urgent cause of the pain.
 If you are experiencing any other unusual symptoms alongside your back pain, contact your GP or NHS 111 straight away.
 Further information from the NHS is here.

 - Observing your posture